nmlt/gtk4-rs/book/src/lists.md

 <div style="text-align:center"><img src="img/scalable_lists_concept.png"/></div>

-100 000 elements is something `ListBox` will struggle with, so let us this to demonstrate scalable lists.
+100 000 elements is something `ListBox` will struggle with, so let us use this to demonstrate scalable lists.

 We start by defining and filling up our model.
 The model is an instance of [`gio::ListStore`](https://gtk-rs.org/docs/gio/struct.ListStore.html).
 The main limitation here is that `gio::ListStore` only accepts GObjects.
 What we would need is a GObject which holds an integer and exposes it as property.
-To get that we just have to slightly adapt the `CustomButton` we created in the subclassing [chapter](gobject_subclassing.html).
+To get that we just have to adapt the `CustomButton` we created in the subclassing [chapter](gobject_subclassing.html).
 We only need to let it inherit from GObject instead of `Button` and let the `new` method accept an integer as parameter.

 <span class="filename">Filename: listings/lists/2/integer_object/mod.rs</span>